What are the different types of boilers?

 They also tend to be quite economical to run and they’re relatively compact too.

-They offer a constant supply of hot water on demand and you won’t need to worry about low water pressure problems.
+They offer a constant supply of hot water on demand and you won’t need to worry about low boiler pressure problems.

 However, they do use a cylinder, so it’s important that you have space in your home or space for the tank in the loft.